-The king of social media, Facebook boasts more than 2.4 billion users across the world.
+The king of social media, Facebook boasts more than 2.9 billion active users across the world.
 While Facebook has been having a tough time of it lately with accusations of not doing enough to clear up misinformation and fake news, the platform is still the most used platform around the world.
 Facebook used to be predominantly used by teenagers and young adults but over the years, the user base has shifted to adults and middle-aged users.
 Younger social media users have moved to other social networks such as Instagram, Twitter and others.

 Facebook provides users with the opportunity to post videos, pictures and statuses on their account which in turn allows their family and friends to see what they’re up to.
 Beyond this, Facebook has its own private messenger that users can use for one to one and group chats.
 People can also set up groups and pages on the platform to reach an audience beyond their friendship groups.
 Being one of the first to market has helped Facebook to grow into the biggest social media platform and the recent purchases of Instagram and WhatsApp ensure that it will continue to dominate the market for years to come.